San Joaquin Memorial High School

 San Joaquin Memorial High School is a private Roman Catholic high school in Fresno, California, United States.
-Founded in 1945, it is the only Catholic high school in the greater Fresno area.
-It is in the Roman Catholic Diocese of Fresno and has a current enrollment of about 620 students.
+Founded in 1945, it is the only Catholic high school in the Fresno metropolitan area.
+It is in the Roman Catholic Diocese of Fresno and has a current enrollment of about 430 students.

 Athletics

 San Joaquin Memorial High School is part of the County Metro League of the Central Section.